kaecloud/console/doc/app.md

 type: worker                         # web, worker and job are allowed, default is worker

 builds:                             # spec for building image
-- name: {NAME}:                     # image name, if it equal appname, then tag must be ignored.
+- name: {NAME}:                     # image name, if it equals appname, then tag must be ignored.
   tag: {TAG}                        # image tag default is the release tag
   dockerfile: Dockerfile-alternate  # optional, default is {REPO}/Dockerfile
   target: {TARGET}                  # optional, for multi-stage build